maria-meier/maria-meier.github.io/_pages/about.md

 ![image]({{ / }}/files/panorama_verwall.jpeg)

-I am a PhD student at the [Department of Clinical Neuropsychology](https://www.psychologie.uni-konstanz.de/pruessner/) of the [University of Constance](https://www.uni-konstanz.de), Germany, where I currently work in the group of Prof. Dr. Jens Pruessner.
+I am a PhD student at the [Department of Neuropsychology](https://www.psychologie.uni-konstanz.de/pruessner/) of the [University of Constance](https://www.uni-konstanz.de), Germany, where I currently work in the group of Prof. Dr. Jens Pruessner.

 I am interested in why stress-related diseases like depression and metabolic diseases like obesity often occur together.
 On this venture, I study how non-caloric and caloric sweeteners affect stress and relaxation responses.
 On the long run, I want to find out how  stress, energy metabolism, and reward impact the emergence of symptoms like anhedonia and obesity.